 Review Authorization Criteria for use of Botulinum toxin, Type A or Type B.

-MHCP only covers male circumcision when the procedure is medically necessary (in the opinion of the attending physician, a pathologic condition exists where circumcision is required), and it is approved by authorization.
+MHCP covers male circumcision only when the procedure is medically necessary (in the opinion of the attending physician, a pathologic condition exists where circumcision is required), and it is approved by authorization.
 Refer to MHCP Authorization policy for prior authorization process.

 MHCP coverage for organ and tissue transplant procedures is limited to those procedures covered by the Medicare program or approved by the DHS consulting contractor.